 We start by looking at the effect of the mentoring program on three outcome measures that are highly predictive of adolescents' future labor-market opportunities: their math grades as a cognitive component, their future orientation as a non-cognitive component, and their labor-market orientation as a motivational component (see Resnjanskij et al. 2024 for details).
-One year after program start, when the participants are still in school, the math grades of the highly disadvantaged adolescents improve considerably due to is a Postdoctoral Researcher at the University of Erfurt.
+One year after program start, when the participants are still in school, the math grades of the highly disadvantaged adolescents improve considerably due to participating in the mentoring program (Figure 1).
+The treatment effect on math achievement is 0.58 standard deviations (corresponding to an improvement by 0.80 grade steps on the German scaling system).
+There are also positive short-run effects of program participation on adolescents' future orientation (patience) and their labor-market orientation, both of which increase by 0.44 standard deviations.
+When we combine the three components into one index of overall labor-market prospects, the one-year treatment effect amounts to 0.64 standard deviations.